 If you or someone you know has been charged with robbery or any other related theft crime, it’s imperative you seek an experienced criminal defense attorney.
 An attorney can analyze your charges and help you create a strong defense plan.

 Call Law Offices of Clifton Black, P.C. to learn more about your legal options today.
 Our team of experienced defense lawyers can assist you.
 You can schedule an appointment with an experienced attorney by calling (719) 328-1616.
-Our legal team represents people throughout El Paso County and surrounding counties including Lincoln County, Fremont County, Douglas County and Teller County.
+Our legal team represents people throughout El Paso County and surrounding counties including Denver County and Araphaoe County.